subquery/documentation/docs/subquery_network/indexers/install-indexer-locally.md

 :::tip Tip
 Having trouble running a command or setting up the service?
 Got stuck in the process?
 Find your solutions [here](../indexers/troubleshooting-indexers.md).

+If you want to use a separated database for the Indexing service, you can follow [this guide](./separated-db.md) to set up the database and install the Indexing service.
 :::